Stick vs. MIG vs. TIG: Which Process is Right For You?

 TIG Welding: (Tungsten Inert Gas)

 How it works: Instead of a metal electrode, TIG welding makes use of a non-consumable tungsten electrode.
-Tungsten can be heated to a very high temperature before melting, so TIG welding requires additional filler be applied.
-The operator feeds this filler into the weld area with one hand as he operates the torch with the other.
-He will also use one foot to operate a control pedal that dictates the heat input as he welds.
+Tungsten can be heated to a very high temperature before melting, so TIG welding requires additional filler to be applied.
+The operator feeds this filler into the weld area with one hand as they operate the torch with the other.
+A welder will also use one foot to operate a control pedal that dictates the heat input as they weld.

 Summary: When it absolutely has to look perfect, and you have some time to put into it, TIG welding is far and away the preferred technique.
 TIG is perfect for artwork, ornamental designs, stainless steel, and automotive applications.

-- Or The Lincoln Power MIG 210 MP Multi Process Welder is designed for the hobbyist and contractor alike who wants to do MIG, Stick, TIG and flux-core welding.
+The Lincoln Power MIG 210 MP Multi Process Welder is designed for the hobbyist and contractor alike who wants to do MIG, Stick, TIG, and flux-core welding.